KCisSICKnasty/SICKnasty-FO4/README.md

 __Download my LOD Output and txt files from here: https://www.nexusmods.com/fallout4/mods/88357__

-NOTE: If you are not a Nvidia user, you will need to disable the Nvidia Reflex Support mod in the left side under "Utilities".
+_NOTE: If you are not a Nvidia user, you will need to disable the Nvidia Reflex Support mod in the left side under "Utilities"._

-Off-Site Downloads (*Step is included with Wabbajack installer):
+__LoversLab Downloads:__ _Note: LoversLab requires an account in order to download.
+Don't worry, it's safe. (:_

-- *OCBP for Fallout 4 ver.3.1.2 (CBBE)
+- Download OCBP for Fallout 4 ver.3.1.2 (CBBE) here: https://www.loverslab.com/files/file/18604-ocbp-for-fallout-4/
+	_Drag the zip file into MO2 under "Body, Face & Hair" separator.
+Enable the mod._

-- *Companion Ivy ver.6.1 (& CompaionIvy_Nuka)
+- Download Companion Ivy ver.6.1 (& CompaionIvy_Nuka) here: https://www.loverslab.com/files/file/11260-meet-companion-ivy/

+	_Drag the zip file into MO2 under "Companions" separator.
+Enable the mod & plugins._

 	__Note: I am not using the mags because 1) I would like people to be able to stream/make content with my list and 2) I did not like what I saw in xEdit...__

+__Discord Downloads:__ _Note: Discord requires an account in order to join servers.
+If you don't have a Discord, you should make one.
+Especially if you want support from me for this list. ;D__

+- Download M8r98a4f2's Complex Item Sorter version: 1.13 beta 2 from the Collective Modding Discord here: https://discord.com/channels/830436661736243230/915413649638707251/1147636681860714546

+	_Drag the zip file into MO2 under "Sorting" separator.
+Enable the mod._

+- Download MCM Booster version: 1.1 beta 2 from the Collective Modding Discord here: https://discord.com/channels/830436661736243230/1031848835993047050/1031849157394169888

+	_Drag the zip file into MO2 under "User Interface" separator.
+Enable the mod._

+- Download MAIM version: 3.02 from the MAIM Hub Discord here: https://discord.com/channels/955873856931897404/1104870314476851281/1104870314476851281

+	_Drag the zip file into MO2 under "Sorting" separator.
+Enable the mod & plugins._

+	__Before you get huffy over having to join a Discord, they are very useful hubs where you can get direct help from your favorite mod authors.
+You can also leave after.__

+__Other Off-Site Downloads:__

 - Download Wolfmark's XDI Fix here: https://drive.google.com/file/d/1NHGQkp27EFkPjQdQRwtXCTuCRRXecF0h/view